 Section 2.
-The Executive Committee (acting as a Bylaws Committee), shall have the option of submitting amendments to the bylaws for vote either at a regular meeting of the membership, or by a binding referendum to the general membership, under the procedures provided herein.
+The Executive Committee shall have the option of submitting amendments to the bylaws for a vote either at a regular meeting of the membership or by a binding referendum to the general membership under the procedures provided herein.

 Section 3.
-These bylaws may be amended by a vote of two-thirds (%) of the members present at any regular meeting; provided notice of such proposed amendment shall have been given at the preceding regular meeting of the TCCWB or such proposed amendment was mailed or forwarded electronically, via telefacsimile, telephone, personally or any other means reasonably acceptable to provide notice, to the general membership; and, if mailed, postmarked at least (10) days prior to the next regular meeting of the Texas Council.
+These bylaws may be amended by a vote of two-thirds (66%) of the members present at any regular meeting, provided notice of such proposed amendment shall have been given at the preceding regular meeting of the TCCWB or such proposed amendment was mailed or forwarded electronically, via email or text, personally or any other means reasonably acceptable to provide notice, to the general membership; and, if mailed, postmarked at least (10) days before the next regular meeting of the Texas Council.